KarynaKhatkhokhu/HOPE/README.md

-# HOPE: a compact DBT skills tool
+# HOPE: a compact tool inspired by DBT skills

 That will hopefully be usefull to you.

-These DBT tools are meant to be used in situations of distress.
-They were originally developed as distress tolerance skills by Marsha M. Linehan to help BPD patients, but since proven usefull for many others.
+This application is a tool inspired by DBT, meant to be easily accessible.
+To actually learn how to use such skills, we recommend referring to Marsha M. Linehan's DBT Handouts.

+If your distress is higher than 6 on the distress scale (0 being minimum, and 10 being maximum), reach out for help to your nearest emergency services or contact your therapist.

 by [AveBrain](https://www.linkedin.com/in/yuliya-kyrychenko-329b2918b/) & [RestlessSun](https://github.com/KarynaKhatkhokhu)